farawayCC/react-template/README.md

 # General
 React template.
-With axios and semantic-ui-react on board
+With semantic-ui-react on board

 # Commands
 ### `yarn start`